 Everyone needs an advocate.

-We must be a proactive council instead of reacting too late.
-That’s why I’ll lead the charge on creating an ad-hoc committee between city and county council.
+We must work with local boards and councils to make change in our district and for our state.
+That’s why I’ll lead the charge on creating an ad-hoc committee between Richland County State House Delegates, city and county councils.
 Together, we can work to be the advocate our citizens deserve.